 You will require at least 24 months of work experience in in-home child care or in-home support before a decision will be made about your application for permanent residence.
 You will be required to submit your work permit application with your permanent residence application.
 If you meet the general requirements of the pilot you will receive a temporary work permit to work in Canada, which will allow you to acquire the necessary qualifying work experience needed to apply for permanent residence.

 Once you receive your open work permit, which will be occupation-restricted but will also allow you to work for any employer as a caregiver, and have at least 24 months of Canadian full-time work experience, you will be able to apply for permanent residence.

 Your family members will also be able to immigrate to Canada with you.
 If they intend to work or study, they can submit their permit applications along with yours.

 How We Can Help You Immigrate to Canada

 With the ever-evolving Canadian immigration programs and pilots, the prospect of immigration to Canada can be both complex and confusing.
 By making use of our accredited Regulated Canadian Immigration Consultants (RCICs) you will optimize your chances of success in the visa application process.
 Further, with over 70 different immigration programs and visas available, you will receive expert advice on which program is best for your personal needs.
 Our RCICs are registered with the ICCRC and are legally permitted to assist you by evaluating your eligibility, reviewing all documentation, and submitting it to the Canadian government on your behalf.

 Don't risk your chances of living your Canadian dream.
-Simply complete our online application and we’ll take care of the rest.
+Simply click the button below to complete our online application and we’ll take care of the rest.
 Let us make sure that all forms are completed correctly and submitted on time.